isomerpages/ura-lkywcp/_apply/4-award.md

 ---
-title: Award
+title: Results & Award
 permalink: /award/
-image: /images/features/2022/award-ceremony-8.jpg
+image: /images/features/2024/award-ceremony-2024.jpg
-description: The Prize Laureate and Special Mentions will share their outstanding urban initiatives at the Prize Lecture, a key highlights of World Cities Summit in Singapore.
+description: The Prize Laureate and Special Mentions will share their outstanding urban initiatives at the Prize Lecture, a key highlight of World Cities Summit in Singapore.
 ---

 #### **Announcement of results**